blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

 - You want to replace one of the materials with an entirely different material, such as a custom shader.

-To be able to modify the 3D scene's materials in the Godot editor, you need to use *external* material resources.
+To be able to modify the 3D scene's materials in the Blazium editor, you need to use *external* material resources.

 In the top-left corner of the Advanced Import Settings dialog, choose